![]() |

 Most of them fly during the night.

-In the following list of European butterflies and moths, over 380 species are included.
+In the following list of European butterflies and moths, 684 species are included.

 Links to Groupings in this List: